OpenIndiana/oi-docs/docs/handbook/community/squeak.md

 The system-administrator can override the OpenIndiana choice by using the pkg set-mediator or pkg unset-mediator commands.

-After installation of squeak-5, it is possible again to use inisqueak :
+After installation of opensmalltalk, it is possible again to use inisqueak :

 ```none
         # inisqueak